Menu

 What Types of Brain Injuries Can Children Suffer?

 Head injuries are injuries that occur to the scalp, skull, brain, and underlying tissue and blood vessels in a child’s head.
 They can range from very mild, to extremely dangerous, even deadly.
-A traumatic brain injury is an injury caused by a violent blow or jolt to the head.
+A traumatic brain injury (TBI) is an injury caused by a violent blow or jolt to the head.
 The different brain injuries a child can sustain are:

 Concussion